 \subsection{Simulation study}

 We examine the performance of proposed methods under various propensity score models.
-Let ${\bx} = (x_{1}, x_{2})$, where $X_1 \sim Unif(0, 2)$ follow the uniform distribution in $[0,2]$ and $X_2 \sim N(0, 1^2)$ follow the standard normal distribution.
+Let ${\bX} = (X_{1}, X_{2}, X_{3}, X_{4}, X_{5})\trans$, where $\bX \sim N(\bzero, \bI_{5\times 5})$ follow the standard multivariate normal distribution.
 The simulation experiment can be described as a $2 \times 2$ factorial design with two factors.
-The sample size is $1000$ and the Monte Carlo sample size is $500$.
-The first factor is the outcome regression model (OM1, OM2) and the second factor is the propensity score model (PS1, PS2).
+The sample size is $100$ and the Monte Carlo sample size is $1,000$.
+The first factor is the outcome regression model (OM1, OM2) and the second factor is the propensity score model (PM1, PM2).